Why You Need to Ditch Your WordPress Contact Form

 3. Lack of Tools to Collect User Data

 Once users start submitting enquiries through your contact form, there is plenty of information to collect and manage.
 The ‘Contact Form 7’ plugin only gives you the option to send the data via email.
 This limits the amount of knowledge you can gain out of that data.
 Such as the location of the users, how much time they took to fill the form, and even which browser they used to do it.
-All this valuable information is lost when you only have the option to receive data in emails.
+All this valuable data is lost when you only have the option to receive data in emails.

 With RegistrationMagic, however, you get to have complete analysis of user data right within your WordPress Dashboard.
 And the data isn’t just dumped in front of you.
 It is organized into well formatted, eye popping charts and graphs.
 Once you get to use the statistics panel of RegistrationMagic, you’ll never want to go back to the old counter-intuitive methods of collecting contact form data.